|

 to griefthe early symptoms are quite similar.
 But in the

-end I was too unsure of the effects it would have on a human to
+end I was too unsure of the effects it would have on a woman to

 risk it.
-And, besides, I did not want simply to mask her symptomswe
+Besides, I did not want simply to mask her symptomswe

 know nothing of this condition and we need to observe it carefully.